apache/gravitino/docs/manage-metadata-using-gravitino.md

 </Tabs>

 If `cascade` is true, Gravitino will drop all tables under the schema.
 Otherwise, Gravitino will throw an exception if there are tables under the schema.
-Some catalogs may not support dropping a schema cascading, please refer to the related doc for more details.
+Some catalogs may not support cascading deletion of a schema, please refer to the related doc for more details.

 ### List all schemas under a catalog